-Emergency relief assistance may be available for up to 7 days after the emergency event.
 A one-off payment is provided to help meet immediate needs, including emergency food, shelter, clothing, medication and accommodation.

-Relief payments are not available:
+Emergency relief payments are not available for:

-- Motor vehicle repairs or towing
+- motor vehicle repairs or towing

-- Paying insurance excess.
+- paying insurance excess

-How do we pay emergency relief payments?
+How we pay emergency relief payments

-What your prepaid card can be used for?
+Using your prepaid card

 A prepaid card can be used to: